JanMiotk/FilmDownloader/README.md

 # FilmDownloader

-Used technologies: python, beautifulsoup, selenium, ffmpeg
+Used technologies: python, beautifulsoup, selenium, ffmpeg It is just a part of my project

 ## Need to do

 You should create your database in mysql and connect to your database using mysql.connector.
-I am for example using xampp with mysql in this project
+I am for example using xampp with mysql

 ```
 mysql.connector.connect(user='username', password='password', host='localhost', database='databasename')